mitchellevan/Test-Site/CONTRIBUTING.md

 # Contributing

 ## Platform
-The Open A11y Test Site is built on a basic LAMP Platform.
-The backend is run on PHP and MySQL running on Apache on CentOS.
-The front-end is HTML5 and CSS3.
+* The Open A11y Test Site is built on a basic LAMP Platform.
+* The backend is run on PHP and MySQL running on Apache on CentOS.
+* The front-end is HTML5 and CSS3.
+* SASS is used to compile the CSS
+* jQuery is used for JavaScript

+If you're proficient in any of these, we encourage you to contribute!

 ## General Guidelines
 **Note February 22, 2014: This information is subject to numerous and drastic changes in the near future.
 For now, email karl@karlgroves.com to discuss ways to contribute**